beuntje/mopidy-radio/README.md

 # mopidy-radio
-Python script for controlling KODI on my raspberry pi with connected hardware
+Python script for controlling KODI or Spotify on my raspberry pi with connected hardware

 ![](front.jpg)

-## Dependencies:
+## Dependencies for Kodi-remote:
 - kodi
 - websocket-client
 - kodi-json